Contents

 Around this stage of the menstrual cycle, follicles are usually at a size of 3-10mm.
 Which, in a way, is at its immature stage 👶.
 Follicles which are nearing the mature stage, will be around 16-22mm.

-As we age, the number of 3-10mm follicles decreases (due to age-related decline in the number of eggs) but the mature ones remain constant.
+As we age, the number of 3-10mm follicles decreases (due to age-related decline in the number of eggs), but the mature ones remain constant.

 Hence, measuring your AFC on day 3 of your menstrual cycle (done most often!) or anytime between days 2-4 is a more accurate representation of your AFC.

-AFC and egg freezing: What’s the connection?
+AFC and Egg Freezing: What’s the connection?

 Egg freezing, also known as oocyte cryopreservation, is where your eggs are retrieved, frozen, and stored for future use.
 Along with an AMH test, doing an AFC test prior is crucial as it can help you understand these factors:

-- Response to egg freezing cycle: AFC is a key determinant of how your follicles grow in response to medication given during egg freezing cycles.
+AFC is a key determinant of how your follicles grow in response to medication given during egg freezing cycles.
 AFC even correlates with the number of eggs retrieved, making it an informative report for doctors to tailor stimulation protocols and medications accordingly.

-- Choosing the right protocol: Based on your AFC, your doctor can tailor the stimulation protocol for egg retrieval.
+Based on your AFC, your doctor can tailor the stimulation protocol for egg retrieval.
 This ensures you receive the optimal dosage of medications to stimulate your ovaries and maximise the number of mature eggs retrieved.

-- Determining the best timing: AFC can also help you decide the ideal time to freeze your eggs.
+AFC can also help you decide the ideal time to freeze your eggs.
 Ideally, egg freezing should be done when your ovarian reserve is still good, offering a better chance of retrieving a sufficient number of healthy eggs.

-- Risk of OHSS: Taking an AFC test can act as a predictive tool prior to your egg-freezing cycle.
+Taking an AFC test can act as a predictive tool prior to your egg-freezing cycle.
 Studies have shown how AFC levels of >24 can be a predictor of moderate to severe OHSS.
 This way, healthcare providers can be more vigilant of your response in the egg-freezing cycle and tailor protocols to reduce the risk of OHSS.

 What else does an AFC test tell you?